-Google is always changing and updating its algorithms in a bid to deliver the best and most relevant results for searches on it’s platform.
+Google is always changing and updating its algorithms in a bid to deliver the best and most relevant results for searches on its platform.
+John Mueller said google’s mobile-first index will exclude all desktop content.
 With so many people conducting searches via a mobile device these days, Google is on the verge of introducing its Mobile-First algorithm.

 But what is Mobile-First and are you ready for it?

 Google’s Mobile-First Index Explained

 Mobile-First is a new search index Google will likely be introducing and rolling out sometime in 2018.
 According to a variety of recent studies, some 60% of the global population now access the internet from a mobile device rather than a desktop or laptop computer.Request a Free Audit

 Until now search algorithms have basically targeted websites designed to be viewed on a desktop environment.
 Because so many people are now using mobile devices with much smaller screens, and often viewed in portrait mode rather than landscape, Google has seen the need to favor websites in their search results that are “mobile-friendly”.

 Google wants to deliver results that give mobile users the best user experience possible.
 Therefore websites that are designed for mobile, or are responsive in nature, will have a preference in Google searches once Mobile-First is introduced.

 How To Prepare for the Mobile-First Roll Out